ST. BONAVENTURE (2-1-1) vs. NIAGARA (2-4)

 IACOBELLIS AMONG COUNTRY'S BEST

 Senior goalkeeper Luke Iacobellis ranks in the top 20 nationally in three statistical categories.
-The Toronto, Ontario native sits 17th in the NCAA and third in the Atlantic 10 in goals against average.
-In the save percentage category, Iacobellis is 14th in the NCAA and third in the A-10 at .87.
+The Toronto, Ontario native sits 17th in the NCAA and third in the Atlantic 10 in goals against average with a .47 mark.
+In the save percentage category, Iacobellis is 14th in the NCAA and third in the A-10 with a save percentage of .87.
 Iacobellis has been a shutout machine this year, registering three consecutive shutouts which ranks ninth in the NCAA and third in the A-10.
-His three consecutive shutouts are the programs longest streak with consecutive shutouts dating back to 1999.
-Iacobellis' 311-minute scoreless streak is also the longest for the Bonnies since last season when Iacobellis held opposing teams scoreless for 277 straight minutes.
+His three consecutive shutouts is the longest streak with consecutive shutouts dating back to 1999.
+Iacobellis' 311 minute scoreless streak is also the longest for the Bonnies since last season when Iacobellis held opposing teams scoreless for 277 minutes.

 The Bonnies remain home as they host St. Francis (Pa.) on Wednesday, Sept.
 19 at the Marra Athletics Complex.
 That game is scheduled to begin at 6:00 p.m.